aaron-bowman/w4arb-clilog/README.md

 - Call Lookup: When you enter a call, it performs a lookup in HamDB and prints the results in JSON.
 It's readable enough for me.

 ## Useage
-1. Run the script, with the text file you want to write to as an argument Example : `./clilog.sh /home/abowman/20240405_SST.txt`
+1. Run the script, with the text file you want to write to as an argument.
+Example: `./clilog.sh /home/abowman/20240405_SST.txt`
 3. Log your contacts
 4. Copy the text in the text file into Fast Log Entry to complete the log